Solutions · Use case

 Use-case context

-Asset-heavy industries lose disproportionate margin to unplanned downtime, and the data needed to predict it — historian streams, vibration sensors, maintenance logs, incident reports — already exists in their systems.
-The hard problem is not the model: it is calibrating predictions against ground-truth incident logs so that lead-time-to-failure estimates are actionable rather than alarmist.
-We build prediction pipelines that combine time-series models over sensor data with NLP over incident-report and maintenance-log corpora, surface predicted failures with a lead-time band and a confidence score, and route the top-ranked alerts into the existing CMMS or work-order queue.
+Asset-heavy industries lose disproportionate margin to unplanned downtime, and the data needed to predict it already exists: historian streams, vibration sensors, maintenance logs, incident reports.
+The hard problem is not the model.
+It is calibrating predictions against ground-truth incident logs so lead-time-to-failure estimates are actionable, not alarmist.
+We build prediction pipelines that combine time-series models over sensor data with NLP over incident-report and maintenance-log corpora, surface predicted failures with a lead-time band and confidence score, and route the top-ranked alerts into your existing CMMS or work-order queue.
 The model is observable and re-trainable as new ground-truth incidents arrive.
 Measured by precision-at-k on lead-time-to-failure predictions calibrated against ground-truth incident logs (top-k predicted failures per week, scored against what actually happened), plus mean-time-to-detect (MTTD) on incidents the model surfaces.
-False-positive rate is tracked because every false alarm costs a maintenance crew dispatch.
-We do not deploy predictive-maintenance outputs into control-room or asset-safety systems autonomously — predictions feed planners and reliability engineers, not the SCADA layer or the protective-relay logic.
-In our coverage footprint this lands first across energy, manufacturing — the sectors where the data shapes and evaluation criteria line up cleanly with what this use-case actually measures.
+We track false-positive rate, because every false alarm costs a crew dispatch.
+We do not deploy predictive-maintenance outputs into control-room or asset-safety systems autonomously.
+Predictions feed planners and reliability engineers, not the SCADA layer or the protective-relay logic.
+In our coverage footprint this lands first across energy, manufacturing: the sectors where the data shapes and evaluation criteria line up cleanly with what this use-case actually measures.

 Data shape